materialsproject/pymatgen/README.md

    `numpy`/`scipy`.
 This means that coordinate manipulations are fast.
 Pymatgen also comes with a complete system for handling periodic boundary conditions.
 5. **It will be around.** Pymatgen is not a pet research project.
 It is used in the well-established Materials Project.
-It is also actively being developed and maintained by the [Materials Virtual Lab], the ABINIT group and many other research groups.
+It is also actively being developed and maintained by the [Materialyze] Lab, the ABINIT group and many other research groups.
 6. **A growing ecosystem of developers and add-ons**.
 Pymatgen has contributions from materials scientists all over the world.
 We also now have an architecture to support add-ons that expand `pymatgen`'s functionality even